 Use the HOME screen to enter repayment information.
-The repayment amount calculates based on your entries and appears on line 60b of the 1040.
+The repayment amount calculates based on your entries and appears on Schedule 4, line 60b.
 If the taxpayer is required to file Form 5405, page 2, the software generates it.

 The results appear in Parts III or IV of Form 5405:

 - Part III shows repayment required due to conversion to another use or sale of the principle residence.

 - Part IV shows scheduled repayments of the credit required for a purchase in 2008.

 If the repayment is not produced, check the:

 - Date home was purchased (must be in 2008),

 - Original Credit from Form 5405 (or grayed out box Amount of credit taken if updated from last year),